Nicola Chetta z albańskich okolic,

 It tempted me to use the azimuthal equidistant projection known from the United Nations emblem instead.
 It preserves the ratios of distances along the diameters, and the diameters correspond to great circles.
 So I could, in theory, get the answer by measuring the length of the intersection of straight lines with land.
 Unfortunately, in my tests, land on antipodes often disappeared after this projection, which made the intersection undermeasured.

 The stereographic projection proved more robust, maybe because it cannot map the antipodes so their neighbourhood is cut from the map.
-One of circles concentric to its conventional boundary corresponds to a great circle, and the ratios of distances are preserved along it.
+One of the circles concentric to its conventional boundary corresponds to a great circle, and the ratios of distances are preserved along it.
 I measured the length of its intersection with land.
 The (lat, lon) pairs that determine the centre of the projection were vertices of a more or less evenly spaced mesh covering the sphere.

 The code that realizes the above idea is so short that I show it all: